John Crist (comedian)

 John Crist (born March 20, 1984) is an American comedian from Lilburn, Georgia.
-His highest-viewed YouTube sketches include "Every parent at Disney", "Millennial International: Sponsor a Millennial Today", and "If golf and soccer switched announcers".
-He is also known for his work creating comedy sketch videos for BuzzFeed.
+He is known for his work creating comedy sketch videos for YouTube, including "Every parent at Disney", "Millennial International: Sponsor a Millennial Today", "If golf and soccer switched announcers", and "Weather Man MELTS down on live TV".
 Crist has opened for Jeff Foxworthy, Dave Chappelle, Seth Meyers, Tim Hawkins, and Anjelah Johnson.